 Another statement of the goal of CC research is that the creator of the system finds the results surprising.
 I think we have this too.
 For example, the Mandelbrot set can be summarized in just a few lines of code, yet it produces a seemingly-endless stream of mesmerizing imagery:

-that surely no one (including Mandelbrot) could have predicted from the math itself.
+that surely no one (including Mandelbrot himself) could have predicted from the math itself.
 Even after developing a rich theory of chaos and fractals, we can’t really explain how “creative” it seems.
 By any formal definition of CC that I’ve seen, the Mandelbrot set algorithm is creative.

 All the way back to Vera Molnár, who began work in the 1960s, describes surprise as a major component of her generative art.
 If you’ve written code to make images, you’ve probably been surprised at some point, and probably delightfully so at times.

 UPDATE (Sep 2022): and all of the above was written before text-to-image models like DALL-E.